Ballerina Rose

 Ballerina Rose Flowers

-I have a row of Ballerina roses by my pond, and several others in different gardens.
-They are all allowed to grow quite tall, and some are climbing into neighbouring trees.
+In the small Pond Garden I have a row of Ballerina roses growing next to the big waterside Phormium tenax.
+Several others pop up in different garden areas.
+They all grow quite tall, and some are climbing into neighbouring trees.

 Dancing for the second time...